sandstorm-org/sandstorm-website/_posts/2025-01-24-getting-on-zulip.md

 authorUrl: https://github.com/orblivion
 ---

 We are officially moving the [chat portion](https://sandstorm.zulipchat.com) of the Sandstorm Community to Zulip.
-Important announcements will go on our [mailing lists](https://groups.io/g/sandstorm-user-group), and you are still encouraged to continue to use them for questions if you prefer it over chat.
+Important announcements will go on our [mailing lists](https://groups.io/g/sandstorm-user-group), and you are still encouraged to continue to use them for questions if you prefer email over chat.

 Zulip is an organized team chat app designed for efficient communication.
 They are a FOSS company, and they offer free hosting to FOSS projects such as ours.
 We appreciate this, and invite you to [give them a look](https://zulip.com/).